THE HORTICULTURE OF HORROR

 People have killed in the name of peace and love on the grandest scale of atrocity as certainly as they have for war and hate.
 Warring for peace, as George Carlin remarked, is like screwing for virginity, but every day it happens somewhere in the world, and is sincerely done with little dissonance by most participants.

-Conversely, countless folks just like us, of all ages—me included—enjoyed the Slenderman mythos without trying to murder our friends on his behalf, and it demonstrates that aforementioned lack of balance between reason and intellect to suppose that the stories are the cause, or that there is ever any one cause from which evil, or good, might spring.
+Conversely, countless folks just like us, of all ages—me included—enjoyed the Slenderman mythos without trying to murder our friends on his behalf, and it demonstrates that aforementioned lack of balance between reason and empathy to suppose that the stories are the cause, or that there is ever any one cause from which evil, or good, might spring.

 I want to finally highlight something that happened after this unfortunate incident with the Slenderman myth itself.
 In some retellings of his legend, he becomes not a stealer of children’s souls, but a protector of innocence.